toneemarqus/AD-Suit/README.md

 Now we will need to go to the windows machine and upload nc64.exe and send a reverse shell to our kali machine on port 4444.

-as we can see above when we hit enter, AD Suit started the uploading process immediately:
+as we can see below when we hit enter, AD Suit started the uploading process immediately(make sure that you can read/write on the current directory):

 ![image](https://github.com/toneemarqus/AD-Suit/assets/85018947/8c3f73a3-e9e8-4b13-b51a-21ee99988dba)